garry-clawson/robot_programming/Presentation.md

 1. <b>State system</b> - Several scenarios can bring about the state system getting caught in a loop and never leaving to goal_seek.

+1. <b>SimpleBlobDetector</b> - I would have focused efforts onto detecting the actual berries using their features that are not dependent upon their colour.
+Aspects such as curve and shape could have been used to transition against a leaf or identifying other berries around them (i.e. the bunch).

+1. <b>homing_beacons</b> - The homing_beacons concept initially resolved speed issues however as the field grows time to create a suitable homing_beacon map of could have been spent by the robot performing SLAM or localising through a grid of way_points.

+1. <b>wall_follow</b> - The obstacle avoidance process was married with the wall_follow state.
+However, this meant that extra time was taken navigating the perimeter of the vineyard.
+This could force the system to get into a loop where the robot could not escape or areas become inaccessible as it would never navigate to these points unless co-opted.

+1. <b>masking</b> - Masking was extremely useful, however this assumed constant conditions.
+Case-Switch statements could offer various code paths however these would at best be averages.
+Updating the system to detect features other than colour would offer improved counting performance across seasonality, weather or lighting conditions.